wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 ### PayPal

-MultiSafepay provides a test platform for PayPal transactions.
-During the payment process you will be able to simulate the outcome of the transaction.
+MultiSafepay provides a [test environment](https://testmerchant.multisafepay.com/signup) for PayPal transactions.
+An [API key](.com/tools/multisafepay-control/get-your-api-key/) is required to test with PayPal.

+You can test the payment method PayPal as follows:

+1. Place a [Direct or Redirect](/faq/api/difference-between-direct-and-redirect/) order using the payment method PayPal.
+2. The payment will be processed through the test environment as _Successful_ where the order status will be marked as _Completed_ and the transaction status as _Uncleared_.
+3. Since MultiSafepay does not collect payments on behalf of PayPal, the financial (transaction) status will remain on _Initialized_ and cannot be changed to _Completed_.

+The following statuses of a transaction can also be simulated in the test environment:

 | Status    | Description              |
 | --------- | ------------------------ |